 While it is not yet clear just how effective the new combined process will be when fully developed, Xiong said that "it should be competitive with biofuel technologies on the market".
 A company called BioSteam is the main industrial project partner and will own the patents in the process of being granted.

-“We are working together with several industrial partners and applying for funds from Jordbruksverket (the Swedish Board of Agriculture) and from other channels to be able to further develop the processes and technologies for harvest, pasteurisation and industrial processing.
-After that we hope to be going onto [even more large-scale industrial] demonstration trials”, according to Xiong.
+“We are working together with several industrial partners and applying for funds from Jordbruksverket (the Swedish Board of Agriculture) and from other sources to be able to further develop the processes and technologies for harvest, pasteurisation and industrial processing.
+After that we hope to be going onto [large-scale industrial] demonstration trials”, according to Xiong.

 Relevant scientific articles (more will be added as they are published)